FOMO-GOBBLE/fomo3d-docs/pages/getting-started/revenue-share.md

 ## Where can I purchase $SOLFUN or $INFO?

-You can purchase $SOLFUN and $INFO on popular Solana DEX's like Jupiter, Raydium, Orca, and Dexscreener, or swap directly within your favorite wallet, like Phantom.
+You will be able to purchase $SOLFUN and $INFO on popular Solana DEX's like Jupiter, Raydium, Orca, and Dexscreener, or swap directly within your favorite wallet, like Phantom.
+Initially, you will be able to purchase $SOLFUN and $INFO on Snapper DEX.

 - $SOLFUN contract address: **SoLFUNF2Ys2GK5Y7XBbCzSmiXPxKWPVTkvxpHYtRqfv**
 - $INFO contract address: **C9N9Jrvzk9P36DvzxT9BJkd4cAEgTHVVERpmQK92gV5V**